openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 The `RLOC16` of OTBR is `0xb000` and the `RLOC16` of the FTD Joiner initially is `0xb001`.
 Then the FTD Joiner's `RLOC16` becomes `0x8400` after obtaining the Router ID.
-It can be seen that the FTD Joiner has been upgraded from a child to a router.
+It can be seen that the FTD Joiner has been upgraded from a child to a Mesh Extender.

 > aside positive
 >